tsani/ahvoda/api.markdown

 ===

 This sections gives an overview of each API endpoint.
-In should be consulted in tandem with the associated JSON schemas.
+In should be consulted in tandem with the JSON schema.

+In fact, the JSON schema is now the authoritative specification of the API, not the following.
+This document remains as is for historical/reference purposes.

 Common
 ------